The Treasure in the Royal Tower (novel)

-Treasure in the Royal Tower is a young adult novel by Carolyn Keene in the Nancy Drew stories.
+Treasure in the Royal Tower is a middle grade novel by Carolyn Keene in the Nancy Drew stories.
+It is the 128th novel in the series.

 Plot summary

-Nancy takes a vacation in Wisconsin when the library of the place she is vacationing at is vandalized.
+Nancy takes a vacation to the Butter Ridge ski resort in Wisconsin, where the main lodge is a French castle rebuilt from the ground up.
+The lodge's library is vandalized.
 Nancy, along with her friends George Fayne and Bess Marvin, must survive an unknown assailant while discovering the secret passageways inside of an old castle.

 Adaptation

 The fourth installment in the Nancy Drew point-and-click adventure game series by Her Interactive, named Nancy Drew: Treasure in the Royal Tower, is loosely based on the novel.